OUR MISSION IS TO ADVOCATE FOR THE GARDEN AND ITS POWER

 Berkeley, CA 94705

-Pacific Horticulture is a 501(c)(3) organization.
+Pacific Horticulture is a 501(c)(3) organization dedicated to promoting horticultural and environmental literacy throughout the Pacific region.
 A copy of the latest official registration and financial report may be obtained by contacting Pacific Horticulture at our mailing address.

 Federal Tax ID 94-1684498